 You can purchase MagicBand+ at the following shops in the Disneyland theme parks and around the resort (actual locations are subject to change over time):

-• Downtown Disney District: World of Disney, Disney’s Pin Traders
+- Downtown Disney District: World of Disney and Disney’s Pin Traders

-• Disney California Adventure Park: Elias & Co., Trolley Treats, Oswald’s, Seaside Souvenirs
+- Disney California Adventure Park: Elias & Co., Trolley Treats, Oswald’s, Seaside Souvenirs and Radiator Springs Curios

-• Hotels of the Disneyland Resort: Disney’s Fantasia Shop, Mickey in Paradise, Acorns Gifts & Goods
+- Hotels of the Disneyland Resort: Disney’s Fantasia Shop, STORE-E and Acorns Gifts & Goods

 Just like at Disney World, Disneyland MagicBands come in different colors and styles.
 You can find one themed to your favorite Disney character, color or park attraction.
 They are one size fits most.
 You can peel off part of the band to make it shorter for a child or a smaller wrist.